Some years ago, you could say “Scrum is agile” and ask “is agile Scrum?”. Now we know there is more flesh on the bones.

 Scaled Agile Framework (SAFe)

-Looking back at Figure 1 at the “Business as usual/indefinite” section, we can see the above methods of SAFe, LeSS, Nexus, and S@S in the product-targeted section.
+Looking back at my map of the methods, in the “Business as usual/indefinite” section, we can see the above methods of SAFe, LeSS, Nexus, and S@S in the product-targeted section.
 They all relate to examples where multiple teams work on a single complex product or value stream (product-targeted frameworks).

 The Spotify Model and ScALeD